datacommonsorg/docsite/custom_dc/custom_data.md

 gcr.io/datcom-ci/datacommons-website-compose:stable
 </pre>

-Every time you make changes to the CSV or JSON files, you will need to restart both containers.
+Any time you make changes to the CSV or JSON files and want to reload the data, you will need to rerun the data management container, and then restart the services container.

 ### Inspect the SQLite database